Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/04-Contribution-Survey.md

 ## 04-DAO-Contribution-Survey

-The key approach is to capture contributions first and assess value last.
+**The key approach is to capture contributions first and assess value last.**

+Why ?
+Because value led models typically dictate the nature of contributions e.g. a financial incentive contribution model will ten to favor immediate returns, an equal share of rewards upfront will penalize those who have contributed more than others etc.

+A contribution led model either tracks or audits DAO member contributions first.
+Then rewards (in ADA) or recognition (in a Token) are applied to the contribution data.

 ## Identity

-This survey encourgages DAO members to identify themselves as it provides a record of their contribution.
+**This survey encourgages DAO members to identify themselves as it provides a record of their contribution.**

 However a anon ID option should be available and peer reviewed per work area.

 ## General Information